atet/unity/README.md

 ### 6. Android Mobile Phone Installation

-**You should NEVER install unverified applications on your Android phone unless you have made them yourself and are confident that they do not contain viruses, etc. In the future, consider having test devices that are not linked to your social media, email accounts, etc.**
+**You should NEVER install unverified applications on your Android phone unless you have made them yourself and are confident that they do not contain viruses, etc. In the future, consider having test devices that are not linked to your social media, email accounts, SIM card, etc.**

 * Connect your Android phone to your computer to transfer the "test.apk" file over.
    * You may have to change the USB connection type to "Media (MTP)" in order to move files from your computer to your phone.
    * Through File Explorer on your computer, copy and paste "test.apk" on your phone (I made a folder named "Unity" to paste it into).
 * Once the file transfer is complete, you can disconnect your phone from your computer.
-* Android should have a program named "File Manager" or similar for you to explore files on your device.
+* Android should already have a program named "File Manager" or similar for you to explore files on your device.
 Navigate to where you placed "test.apk" on your phone, click on it to install.

 [![.img/step06a.png](.img/step06a.png)](#nolink)

 * By default, Android will prevent you from installing applications from unknown sources, we will temporarily allow this just to install our application.
-   * Install will be blocked but you can click on "Settings" to go to "Security Settings" where you can "Allow" applications from unknown sources (in this case, this is the application _you_ just made).
+   * Install will be blocked but you can click on "Settings" to go to "Security Settings".
    * Once in "Security Settings", go under "Phone Administration" and click on the checkbox for "Unknown sources".
+   * A pop up will appear and click on "Allow" applications from unknown sources (in this case, this is the application _you_ just made).
    * **REMEMBER: Come back to settings to change this back to blocking application installs from unknown sources when you are done with this tutorial.**

 [![.img/step06b.png](.img/step06b.png)](#nolink)

-* Press the back key to go back to File Manager and click on test.apk and "INSTALL" again on the bottom-right.
+* Press the back key to go back to File Manager and click on test.apk and "INSTALL" on the bottom-right again.
 * When the window about Play Protect pops up, select "INSTALL ANYWAYS".

 [![.img/step06c.png](.img/step06c.png)](#nolink)

-* Another popup window will ask for Play Protect scanning, you can ignore this and click on "DONT SEND".
+* Another popup window will ask for Play Protect scanning, you can click on "DONT SEND".
 * After a few moments, your test.apk is now installed as "New Unity Project".
 * Click on OPEN on the bottom-right to launch your application.